ropensci/roweb3/content/blog/2026-01-07-conduct2025/index.md

 An important aspect of our work as Committee members is to make sure that the processes we follow are transparent, consistent, and fair.
 To support this work we’ve developed a set of templates that guide us through different stages of incident response and reporting.
 We shared openly these templates and explain them in detail in the [blog post "rOpenSci Code of Conduct Committee Templates"](https://ropensci.org/blog/2025/09/30/coc-templates/).

-Yanina Bellini Saibene attended the Session "" at the CZI meeting to discuss Code of Conduct best practices with other like minded organizations in the Open Science movement.
+Yanina Bellini Saibene attended the _BoF "Community safety and wellbeing: Can we do more than “good enough”?_ at the Open Science CZI meeting to discuss Code of Conduct best practices with other organizations in the Open Science movement.

 We welcome your feedback by [email](mailto:conduct@ropensci.org) to conduct at ropensci.org, and we thank you for continuing to work with us to ensure that rOpenSci remains a safe, enjoyable, friendly and enriching environment for everyone who participates.